M.2 SATA Installation¶

 Remove the film from the non-sticky side of the Thermal Pad.

-Replace the system cover.
+Replace the system cover and screws.

 Reinstall the pfSense® Plus software on the new M.2 SATA drive.